-- The private signature key needs to be kept secure and under the control of the key owner at all times. - The private signature key needs to be strong enough for the full lifetime of the policy [for the Platform Supplier we have estimated up to seven years].
+- The private signature key needs to be kept secure and under the control of the key owner at all times. - The private signature key needs to be strong enough for the full lifetime of the policy [We have estimated up to seven years].

-3.2.7 Supported Cryptographic Algorithms
+3.2.5 Supported Cryptographic Algorithms